agruver04/project-notebook/November 9.md

 code, and any other resources that you think will help clearly convey your design process.

+This week we fleshed out the design of our language and started messing around in spring.

+We made some interesting design decisions in the implementation of our language.
+We decided that the core decisionmaking processes we were interested in impelementing could be abstracted into three main areas:

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do